DataRole/api/sections/address.md

-ContractorPhone | integer | Phone number of the business that performed the work DateModified | datetime | Date/Time value indicating date, timezone type and timezone of last internal update DateModifiedTimestamp | integer | Unix timestamp of date modified Region | string | Internal geographical classification
+ContractorPhone | integer | Phone number of the business that performed the work DateModified | datetime | Date/Time value indicating date, timezone type and timezone of last internal update DateModifiedTimestamp | integer | Unix timestamp of date modified Region | string | Internal classification for provenance of data